Fibrocalculous Pancreatic Diabetes

 -

-Q. How Is endocrine pancreatic function tested for in FCPD ?
+Q. How is endocrine pancreatic function tested for in FCPD?

 - Using C-peptide